Kong/google-marketplace-kong-app/README.md

 This repository contains the source of the Google Kubernetes Cloud launcher app for Kong.

-For now it will only hold a Kong-CE version (Community Edition).
+For now it will only hold the Kong version (not Kong Enterprise).

 The repo utilizes the [marketplace-k8s-app-tools](https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools) repository, which contains utilities for the Marketplace.